-The Vision of the SBCCD is: to be known for student success
+The Vision of the SBCCD is:

 ONE EXAMPLE of SBCCD's vision of student success can be found in the Learning Communities at Crafton Hills College, as seen in the photo left.
 At Crafton Hills College, students have the opportunity to participate in a number of different Learning Communities.
 A Learning Community joins students together in a cohort to take two or more classes together to provide a deeper understanding of course material and to build stronger relationships with faculty and other students.
 The courses in learning communities are linked by a common theme, have access to a counselor, and create a Student Educational Plan (SEP).
 Most often, students who participate in learning communities: